priyatam/pie/README.md

 > You know you have reached perfection in design, not when there is nothing more to add, but when there is nothing more to be taken away -- Antoine de Saint-Exupery

-A minimalist website builder for publishers with an emphasis on Responsive Web Design.
-Key specs include Bootstrap, Markdown, Mustache, and Pure Functional Programming.
+A minimalist website builder for publishers with an emphasis on &#955; architectures, responsive web design, and content freedom.
+Key specs include Mustache, Bootstrap, Markdown and Semantic HTML 5.
 Read more on the github [WIKI](https://github.com/Facjure/frozen-pie/wiki).

 Principles: